djtoler/Deploying-a-Python-App-onto-EC2-with-Nginx/README.md

 #### 1) EC2 went down and couldn’t get back in
 <p align="center"><img src="https://github.com/djtoler/Deployment4___Nginx_Jenkins/blob/main/assets/dp4error.PNG"></p>

-> ##### After installing and configuring all of the tools to run our application, the ec2 instance disconnected and wouldn’t accept any other attempts at reconnecting.
+> ##### _After installing and configuring all of the tools to run our application, the ec2 instance disconnected and wouldn’t accept any other attempts at reconnecting.
 We tried refreshing, restarting, checking security groups, using ssh, using an endpoint… The instance was terminated and we launched a new one.
-This worked and we were able to finish deploying our application
+This worked and we were able to finish deploying our application_

 #### 2) GitHub merge issues

 #### 3) Couldn’t connect to URL shortener application
-> ##### We configured our Nginx server to listen on port 5000 but never allowed incoming traffic on that port in our security group.
-We edited our inbound traffic rules to accept all TCP traffic on port 5000 and the our application was available.
+> ##### _We configured our Nginx server to listen on port 5000 but never allowed incoming traffic on that port in our security group.
+We edited our inbound traffic rules to accept all TCP traffic on port 5000 and the our application was available._

 > | Before Opening Port 5000                  | After Opening Port 5000               |
 > | ----------------------------------- | ----------------------------------- |
 > | ![aaaaaa.png](https://github.com/djtoler/Deployment4___Nginx_Jenkins/blob/main/assets/n_working_nginx.PNG) | ![aaaaaa.png](https://github.com/djtoler/Deployment4___Nginx_Jenkins/blob/main/assets/working_nginx.PNG) |

 #### 4) CloudWatch CPU monitoring data not granular enough
-> #### After running our Jenkins build while CloudWatch is monitoring our CPU utilization we didn’t see the kind of impact that was expected.
-There were data points on the CloudWatch line graph that did show a spike but the fastest monitoring interval CloudWatch has available is 60 seconds.
+> #### _After running our Jenkins build while CloudWatch is monitoring our CPU utilization we didn’t see the kind of impact that was expected.
+There were data points on the CloudWatch line graph that did show a spike but the fastest monitoring interval CloudWatch has available is 60 seconds._
 > <p align="left"><img src="https://github.com/djtoler/Deployment4___Nginx_Jenkins/blob/main/assets/cpu_system.PNG" width="75%"></p>
 > <p align="left"><img src="https://github.com/djtoler/Deployment4___Nginx_Jenkins/blob/main/assets/cpu_user.PNG" width="75%"></p>

-> ##### Our Jenkins build took about 15 seconds.
+> ##### _Our Jenkins build took about 15 seconds._
 > <p align="left"><img src="https://github.com/djtoler/Deployment4___Nginx_Jenkins/blob/main/assets/jenkins_dev_build_4.PNG" width="75%"></p>

-> ##### That means the data we get from CloudWatch wouldn’t accurately represent a critical metric we’re monitoring because it’s only reporting where that metric is exactly at every 60 second interval.
+> ##### _That means the data we get from CloudWatch wouldn’t accurately represent a critical metric we’re monitoring because it’s only reporting where that metric is exactly at every 60 second interval._
-> ##### Using the bash command `iostat -xz 5` now we can see our CPU utilization at every 5 second interval during that same time period CloudWatch was monitoring and reporting.
+> ##### _Using the bash command `iostat -xz 5` now we can see our CPU utilization at every 5 second interval during that same time period CloudWatch was monitoring and reporting_
-> ##### We run another build.
+> ##### _We run another build._
 > <mark>CPU Utilization During Build</mark>
 > <p align="left"><img src="https://github.com/djtoler/Deployment4___Nginx_Jenkins/blob/main/assets/cpuduring.png" width="75%"></p>

-> #### We find out that during our Jenkins build, our CPU actually hit a critical level of 89%.
-This is good information to know because depending on what else may be running on our machine during our future Jenkins builds, we could slow down deployment time or break something critical.
+> #### _We find out that during our Jenkins build, our CPU actually hit a critical level of 89%.
+This is good information to know because depending on what else may be running on our machine during our future Jenkins builds, we could slow down deployment time or break something critical._

 ___

 # Steps
-> ### Step 1) Build Our Infrastructure
+### Step 1) Build Our Infrastructure
 ```
 Create a VPC
 Create a Public Subnet inside of our VPC